 In addition to her emphasis on social justice, Laura also has an extensive fine arts portfolio, for which she has been recognized as a finalist of Photolucida, among other awards.

 Laura has an MFA from the San Francisco Art Institute.
 She teaches photography at university and high school levels, as well as adult education.
-In addition to teaching, Laura also does many family portraits, headshots, and engagement shoots.

 If you would like more information on her work, Laura can be reached at email@example.com or at (415) 269-9859.
 Additionally, Laura is available for family portraits, headshots, and engagement shoots.